Ryan-Hancock/LumenCodeChallenge/README.md

 Configuration values can be changed from the `docker-compose.yml`

+Default configuration will start a server at `localhost:8050`

 Database using sqlite containing the prepared data from the commodity csv, can be found at `project/database/database.sqlite`

 ## API endpoints